MRD2001/Week5_HomeWork/README.md

 > resources used :  **Alpaca Markets API** and **Alternative Free Crypto API**

+### Please note that I replaced the currency from CAD to AUD, to be more relevant

 ### Part-1 Personal Financial Planner

 ### Part-2 Monte Carlo Simulation